As we learn more about how our minds and bodies interact, we are getting more knowledgeable about the role of stress

 All of this this puts our bodies under enormous pressure.
 If we already have an underlying health condition like diabetes, asthma, eczema, irritable bowel syndrome, fibromyalgia (or many more), our symptoms are likely to be worse, which can in turn lead to yet further stress.
 Addictive conditions like alcoholism, abuse of other substances, and over-eating can all be made much worse by stress, and all of those problems are a challenge to our health as well, in a variety of ways.

 Psychologically, chronic stress can be very damaging too.
 We may find it hard to sleep well, and struggle with tiredness all day.
 Our temper is likely to be bad, and we may find ourselves snapping and lashing out at the people we care about, which can lead to or exacerbate problems in our personal relationships.
 The more difficult things become, the greater the pressure on our self-esteem, and if our self-esteem is knocked, we can spiral into a pattern of ever greater stress and poor emotional and physical health.

 The good news is that there are many ways in which stress can be treated.
 Simple approaches like getting more exercise can make a surprisingly big difference, as can mindfulness techniques and psychotherapy.
 There is no one size fits all approach, and each person with stress has to find their own way towards greater happiness and personal satisfaction.
 It may not always be possible to eliminate all of the sources of our stress, but if we can remove or reduce at least some of them, all the better.
-In terms of psychotherapy, many patients find that techniques such as cognitive behavioural therapy are very useful in both the short and the long term.
-Cognitive behavioural therapy helps people by focusing on the ways in which they can identify the triggers to problematic behaviour and then develop techniques to help them to manage it more effectively.
+In terms of psychotherapy, many patients find that techniques such as cognitive behavioral therapy are very useful in both the short and the long term.
+Cognitive behavioral therapy helps people by focusing on the ways in which they can identify the triggers to problematic behavior and then develop techniques to help them to manage it more effectively.
 While this can yield good results in the short term, over time these techniques become second nature, and the patient can become incrementally better at handling negative emotions in an effective way.